galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 # Introduction
 {:.no_toc}

-Metaproteomics involves the identification and analysis of microbial proteins at community level.
-The data is used to determine taxonomic and functional state of the microbiome.Currently, metaproteomics related research and bioinformatics softwares have several limitations, such as, supporting only spectral counts or its inability to co-relate functional and taxonomy interaction.
-The Galaxy-P team published a [metaQuantome tool](https://www.mcponline.org/content/18/8_suppl_1/S82), a multifarious package suite that leverages the taxonomic, functional and peptide level quantitative information to analyze the microbial community in different conditions.
+Metaproteomics involves characterization of community level expression of microbial proteins from an environmental or clinical sample.
+Metaproteomics data is primarily used to determine the functional status of the microbiome under study along with its taxonomic composition.
+The Galaxy-P team published a software suite named [metaQuantome](https://www.mcponline.org/content/18/8_suppl_1/S82) to enable quantitative and statistical analysis and visualization of functional, taxonomic expression as well as functional and taxonomy interaction. metaQuantome leverages peptide level quantitative information to analyze the taxonomic, functional expression within the microbial community in different conditions.

 <p align="center">
   <img width="850" height="500" src="../../images/microbiome.png">
 </p>

-Across multiple experimental conditions, metaQuantome offers differential abundance analysis, principal components analysis, and clustered heat map visualizations. metaQuantome is an open source tool and available on the command line and in Galaxy making it accessible, flexible and reproducible.
-However, creating the data that is compatible with the metaQuantome suite is also not trivial.
-Hence, we developed a metaQuantome data creation workflow, wherein we create the inputs that are compatible with the metaQuantome workflow.
+metaQuantome offers differential abundance analysis, principal components analysis, and clustered heat map visualizations, across multiple experimental conditions. metaQuantome, an open source tool, is available via command line and also accessible via Galaxy platform for reproducible analysis.
+As a first step for metaQuantome analysis, metaproteomics data needs to be made compatible for subsequent analysis.
+With this in mind, we have developed a metaQuantome data generation workflow tutorial that ill help users generate inputs for metaQuantome analysis.

 <p align="center">
   <img width="850" height="500" src="../../images/metaquantomeworkflow.png">
 </p>

-To demonstrate the use of the data creation workflow, the metaproteomics data set came from a thermophilic biogas reactor which digests municipal food waste and manure.
-After one round in the reactor, the microbial community was simplified and enriched via serial dilution to extinction.
-This inoculum was then transferred to a solution of cellulose from Norwegian Spruce and incubated at 65°C. Triplicate mRNA samples were taken in a time series from 0 to 43 hours after inoculation.
-For this training, we chose two time points-8 hour and 33 hour.
+To demonstrate the use of the data creation workflow, we have used a thermophilic biogas reactor dataset wherein municipal food waste and manure is digested to generate methane gas.
+After one round in the reactor, the microbial community was simplified and enriched via serial dilution.
+This inoculum was then transferred to a solution of cellulose from Norwegian Spruce and incubated at 65°C. Triplicate samples were taken in a time series from 0 to 43 hours after inoculation and mass spectrometry data was acquired on a Q-Exactive (Thermo) mass spectrometer.
+For this training, we have chosen two time points-8 hour and 33 hour.

 <p align="center">
   <img width="800" height="300" src="../../images/biogasdataset.png">